What is a Touchstones discussion?

 • Lessons are intentionally sequenced to ensure inclusion of participants with different skills and strengths.

-• As a group moves toward shared leadership, it is often difficult to distinguish the leader from the participants.
+• As a group moves toward shared leadership and student-led discussion, it is often difficult to distinguish the leader from the participants.

 WHAT DO WE MEAN BY DIVERSE TEXTS?